McLaren M4A car-by-car histories

 Driven by: Alan Rollinson and Robs Lamplough.
 First race: Brands Hatch (R9), 28 Aug 1967.
 Total of 11 recorded races.

 An unknown car presumably built late 1967 or early 1968.
 Based on the order in which cars appeared, this could be the little-known car that Malcolm Payne raced in the UK and then quite possibly went to Anthony Lloyd in California.
 This car is believed to be the tub that sat at Chuck Willis's CRW Engineering workshop for many years.
 In the late 1990s, a car with this chassis number was owned by Dr Jerry Miller in California who owned it for about 15 years before selling it to John Tulloch (Naperville IL).
 Tulloch had the car restored by Graham Collins and it appeared in vintage racing from 2010 onwards.
-Raced by Tulloch at Road America July 2013.
+Still owned by Tulloch in July 2024.

 According to Trojan records, as stated on a Trojan "Verification Statement" dated 30 August 2000, chassis 200-13 was a Formula 3 car supplied to Chequered Flag Racing on 17 November 1967.
 The usage of this car in 1968 is unknown but as the history of the Mike Walker car is known, this is likely to be the Flag F3 car raced that season by Ian Ashley.
 In 2000, Trojan "allocated" this number to the ex-Max Callicott McLaren M4A despite adding that "identification of either car to its original Chassis Number is impossible at this stage".
 The ex-Max Callicott car now has a reproduction chassis plate bearing this chassis number.